Have a plan

 Newbies listen in — having a workout plan at the gym is essential.
 The number of hours people waste not knowing what to do at a gym is ridiculous.
 It’s the biggest mistake that can be made from the start.

-Do your research on what goals you’d like to set out and achieve, then look at exercises and workout splits that will compliment you on your journey.
+Do your research on which goals you’d like to set out and achieve, then look at exercises and workout splits that will compliment you on your journey.
 If you do this, you’ll cut out the waiting around looking at pieces of equipment you’re never going to use.
 It’s like going food shopping — you never go without that list.

 A good playlist is key